-Slovenská elektrizačná prenosová sústava, a.s., ("the parent company", "SEPS") is one of three joint stock companies established (pursuant to the Commercial Register) in the Slovak Republic on 21 January 2002 (date establishment: 13 December 2001) from the process of the division of its predecessor Slovenské elektrárne, a.s. ("SE").
+Slovenská elektrizačná prenosová sústava, a.s. ("the parent company", "SEPS") is one of the three joint stock companies established (pursuant to the Commercial Register) in the Slovak Republic on 21 January 2002 (date of establishment: 13 December 2001) from the process of the division of its predecessor Slovenské elektrárne, a.s.

-Consolidated financial statements comprise of the financial statements of the Group and the sole subsidiary OKTE, a.s. (hereinafter "the subsidiary"), which has been controlled as at 31 December 2020 and during the year then ended 31 December 2020 (hereinafter "the Group").
-OKTE, a.s. is 100% subsidiary SEPS.
-OKTE, a.s. was established on 20 July 2010 by separation of deviation settlement and short-term electricity market administrator in accordance with Act No. 656/2004 Coll. on Energy.
+Consolidated financial statements comprise of the financial statements of the Group and the sole subsidiary OKTE, a s. (hereinafter "the subsidiary"), which has been controlled as at 31 December 2021 and during the year then ended 31 December 2021 (hereinafter "the Group").
+OKTE, a s. is 100% subsidiary SEPS.
+OKTE, a.s. was established on 20 July 2010 by separation of deviation settlement and short-term electricity market administrator in accordance with Act No. 656/2004 Coll, on Energy.
 OKTE, a.s. was included for the first time to be Consolidated Financial Statements as at 31 December 2011.
 Parent company SEPS prepares a Consolidated Financial Statements in accordance with International Financial Reporting Standards as adopted by the European Union ("EU").

 The principal activities of the Group comprise the transmission of electricity in the country of the Slovak Republic through 220 kV, 400 kV and, in a small part, through 110 kV lines and electric stations of the transmission grid, including electricity import, export and transit.
 The Group is also responsible for maintaining a balanced electricity grid in the Slovak Republic and balancing the production and usage of electricity during the time which is performed using the system services.
-The Group also performs deviation settlement and organizes short-term electricity market.

-The Bohunice International Decommissioning Support Fund ("BIDSF") was established in relation to the shut-down of a power plant in Jaslovské Bohunice.
-The main purpose of this Fund is to finance or to co-finance the preparation and implementation of selected projects ("authorized projects") related to providing the technical assistance and/or goods, work and services with respect to support the shut-down of power plant in Jaslovské Bohunice as a result of a decision of the Slovak republic to do so.
+The Bohunice International Decommissioning Support Fund ("BIDSF") was established in relation to the shutdown of a power plant in Jaslovské Bohunice.
+The main purpose of this Fund is to finance or to co-finance the preparation and implementation of selected projects ("authorized projects") related to providing the technical assistance and/or goods, work and Services with respect to support the shut-down of the power plant in Jaslovské Bohunice as a result of a decision of the Siovak Republic to do so.
 The Fund supports the reconstruction, improvement and modernization of the energy production, transmission and distribution sectors and increases their efficiency.